-Your monthly billing date is the date that you signed up for Bing Ads.
-Your primary payment method will be charged on your monthly billing date with two exceptions:
+Your monthly billing date is the date that you signed up for Microsoft Advertising.
+Your primary payment method will be charged on your monthly billing date with one exception:

-Billing thresholds start out low (for example, if your account is billed in US dollars, the billing threshold starts at $50) and will automatically increase when make successful payments.
+Billing thresholds start out low (for example, if your account is billed in US dollars, the billing threshold starts at $50) and will automatically increase when you make successful payments.
 The amount of increase depends on your currency and other factors.
-Alternatively, Bing Ads automatically decreases your billing threshold if you run into problems paying your charges.
+Alternatively, Microsoft Advertising automatically decreases your billing threshold if you run into problems paying your charges.

-You can set a limit on the amount Bing Ads can charge your payment method.
+You can set a limit on the amount Microsoft Advertising can charge your payment method.
 For example, if your billing threshold is $2,500, but you don't want charges to your credit card that are greater than $2,000, you can set a limit.

-Although you can set a limit that is higher than the current billing threshold, we will continue to charge you when you reach the billing threshold that is defined by Bing Ads for your account.
+Although you can set a limit that is higher than the current billing threshold, we will continue to charge you when you reach the billing threshold that is defined by Microsoft Advertising for your account.
 If the threshold goes up and exceeds your limit, we will charge you when you reach your limit.